 This sculpture to be #17 is very interesting indeed.
 The amount of differentiating valleys and hills along the top make it desirable to have.
 Many of the ring-like striations are all over all four sides of this piece.
 The way the steel rebar has cascaded rusted marks down from the rings as it follows the lines is awesome.
 San the artist does not usually polish away these markings, whether it is cut into a shape of not, lends this sculpture to be very much appealing to all.

 This is a permanent sculpture set in Winthrop Harbor, Illinois.
 It is placed on a black granite base, using the same vein of granite you can see at the reflection ponds at the 9/11 memorial in New York City.
 Leigh Gardella-Wood had an idea to have a 9/11 memorial in her home town.
 When San the artist found out about her desire, she contacted Leigh and they collaborated on this beautiful piece named Gold Star 11.

-San donated this sculpture named Triad 11.
-It is a 250 lb. sculpture that is traveling around the United States and Canada in a mobile 9/11 Museum dedicated to the loss of Fireman Steven Siller called Tunnel 2 Towers.
+This is a 250 lb. sculpture that is traveling around the United States and Canada in a mobile 9/11 Museum dedicated to the loss of Fireman Steven Siller called Tunnel 2 Towers.
 This sculpture is the first thing you see as you walk up the ramp.
 San has been contacted by many people saying that they just saw this sculpture in the many towns it has visited.
 This is the only piece of the concrete slurry wall they have but all the real artifacts are very moving to see.

 This 200 lb. sculpture is placed at Oregon State University, dedicated by the University president, Ed Ray.
 Socratic Way is a special piece that involved the graduate art students to design a showcase window for all to see.
 It has a printed backdrop of the New York City skyline and is surrounded by concrete images as a mountain range in the front.
 It was set up in the Memorial Union Hall for all students and visitors alike to view.